Multiple Myeloma Treatment

-Once multiple myeloma has been diagnosed, doctors will determine the stage of cancer and whether or not it is metastatic; based on which doctors would be able to devise a Multiple myeloma treatment plan.
-Treatments include chemotherapy, radiotherapy steroids, biological therapy, and stem cell transplant.
+Once multiple myeloma has been diagnosed, doctors will determine the stage of cancer and whether or not it is metastatic; based on which doctors would be able to devise a Multiple myeloma treatment in India include chemotherapy, radiotherapy steroids, biological therapy, and stem cell transplant.

 To know more about multiple myeloma you can refer to our Multiple Myeloma Guide

 No major professional organisations currently recommend any routine screening of the general public for multiple myeloma.

 COMPARE PRICING FOR - Multiple Myeloma Treatment